 The most recent episode reflects upon COP26, exploring both its limitations and successes.
 Click here to listen.

 The Scottish Government has announced a £4 million funding package to help improve infrastructure of Scotland's Islands.
 The funding is part of the £30 million Islands Programme to help improve the quality of life for island communities.
 The report specifies over 100 measures that aim to address population decline, tackle climate change and improve the delivery of public services.

 Net Zero Scotland and Let’s Do Net Zero are taking action to tackle the global climate.

-Find out what you can do and to learn more check here
+To find out what you can do to contribute, click here.

 A new series of funding is available through Scottish Enterprise to help businesses who create jobs that contribute to improving the environment and achieving net-zero emissions.